cunnie/docs/concourse.md

-ago when we were migrating one of our development team's Jenkins CI server VM from one datastore to another (a very low-risk operation), we needed to have several meetings with the Team's project manager and the anchor before they were willing to allow us to proceed with the migration.
+ago when we were migrating one of our development team's Jenkins CI server VM from one datastore to another (a very low-risk operation), we needed to have several meetings with the Team's product manager and the anchor before they were willing to allow us to proceed with the migration.

+<a name="lets_encrypt"><sup>[Let's Encrypt]</sup></a>
+[Let's Encrypt](https://letsencrypt.org/) is a "free, automated, and open" Certificate Authority which issues valid SSL certificates free of charge.
+We are eagerly awaiting its launch, which hopefully will happen within the next few weeks.

 <a name="ELB-pricing"><sup>[ELB-pricing]</sup></a> ELB pricing, as of this writing, is [$0.025/hour](https://aws.amazon.com/elasticloadbalancing/pricing/), $0.60/day, $219.1455 / year (assuming 365.2425 days / year).